 Your dental phobia may not stem from trauma, but instead, the instruments used by a dentist.
 Let’s be honest, their tools are disconcerting.
 Most dentists wear masks to cover their mouths, as well as peculiar magnifying glasses.
 They use mirrors, probes, cheek retractors, and let’s not forget this thing of nightmares — needles.
 The tools cause discomfort, and they can be fear-invoking.
 But they don’t have to be.

-The most dreaded question I’ve faced at every dentist appointment is this: “How often do you floss?”.
+The most dreaded question I’ve faced at every dentist appointment is this: “How often do you floss?”
 My answer is always “rarely” (said sheepishly).
-While it is a dentists’ duty to admonish you and recommend you care properly for your teeth, they are also professionals.
+While it is a dentists’ duty to admonish you and recommend proper oral health practices, they are also professionals.
 They have fixed cavities, seen dead teeth, and done root canals.
 Dentists treat gum disease and have seen rotting teeth.
 They’ve seen it all.
 If you’re dealing with something you deem embarrassing, odds are it is more important that you deal with the problem instead of avoiding the embarrassment.
-Your health could be at risk the longer you delay.
+Your health could be at risk the longer you delay dental care.

 So how do you overcome dentophobia?
 Here are some steps we recommend taking:

-For advanced treatment for severe dentophobia, you can seek counseling.
-A therapist will work with you to develop a plan to address your fears and work toward being more comfortable seeing a dentist.
+For more severe dentophobia, you can seek counseling.
+A therapist will work with you to develop a plan to address your dental fears and work toward being more comfortable seeing a dentist.
 You can search online to find a qualified professional near you.

-Online therapy with BetterHelp is also an option as more healthcare options are becoming available through the web.
+Online counseling for dentophobia is also an option as more healthcare options are becoming available through the web.